CtrlK

 Suggestions

-Remove or drastically condense the methods table and analysis framework—Claude already knows these concepts.
-Focus instead on project-specific decision criteria and templates.
+Remove or drastically reduce the methods table and analysis framework list—Claude already knows these concepts.
+Instead, focus on decision criteria (when to recommend one method over another based on user's constraints) and specific output formats.

 DimensionReasoningScore